SuryaSundarKumarS/SuryaSundarKumarSurla/README.md

 # Welcome to my GitHub profile!, I am Surya! 👋

 # 💫 About Me:
-- Currently working on the CodeBasics Resume Project
+- Currently working on the PWC Virtual Internship Project
 - Graduated from Sagi Rama Krishnam Raju Engineering College with a degree in Mechanical Engineering in 2022
 - Completed a Data Science Bootcamp from Odin School
 - Currently open to work on exciting data science projects